abh1sheke/postx/README.md

-# postx
+# Zing
-Imagine `cURL`, but on steroids. postx is just that.
+Imagine `cURL`, but on steroids. zing is just that.
 A blisteringly-fast, concurrent and easy to use CLI tool that greatly expedites your development by allowing for speedy data transfers and robust endpoint testing capabilities.

 ## Features
 ### Perform HTTP requests
-Just like cURL, postx allows you to perform the basic HTTP requests (GET, POST, HEAD, PUT & DELETE), in addition to requests involving form data.
+Just like cURL, zing allows you to perform the basic HTTP requests (GET, POST, HEAD, PUT & DELETE), in addition to requests involving form data.

 ### Make requests concurrently
-Postx helps you test your API endpoints by helping you perform N requests simultaneously.
+zing helps you test your API endpoints by helping you perform N requests simultaneously.
 You can also perform said concurrent requests in loop with a set timeout between each iteraton to further stress-test your endpoints.

 ## Usage